 What do you like about studying and living in Nottingham – how does the city support your creative practice?

 "I have found Nottingham very helpful as a creative.
 I do music outside of university and the town has been amazing in supporting me and hearing my music, as well as always providing galleries showcasing different forms of art."

-How do you find the student community within the School of Art & Design / wider University?
+How do you find the student community within the School / wider University?

 "My peers this year have really banded together to help one another and become a big design family.
 This has also leaked out to other courses to ask anyone for help when needed."

 In a nutshell, why would you recommend your course / NTU to someone looking to study in that area?